IllinoisLegalAidOnline/ilao-documentation/docs/source/cms_structured_content_api.rst

 * type (entity type)
 * id (string of the uuid)
-* attributes, an object of field data
+* attributes (an object of field data)
-* relationships, an object of types, id, and links to referenced entities
+* relationships (an object of types, id, and links to referenced entities)
-* included, an optional object of full referenced entities.
-This requires an includes parameter be provided.
+* included (an optional object of full referenced entities.
+This requires an includes parameter be provided)